-

 Please describe the requirements to prepare, audit, approve and disclose annual accounts / annual financial statements in your jurisdiction.

-According to the German Commercial Code, German companies/entities (i.e. any commercial partnership and every corporation, such as GmbH or AG) are required to prepare, approve and publish their annual accounts/annual financial statements.
-Regarding the specific requirements or relief form certain requirements for preparation, approval and filing/publication in relation to timing and scope of documents forming part of the annual accounts/annual financial statements, pursuant to the provision of the German Commercial Code, a distinction is made between large, medium-sized, small and micro companies on the basis of certain size criteria (i.e., balance sheet total, net turnover and average number of employees during the financial year).
+According to the German Commercial Code, German companies/entities (i.e. any commercial partnership and every corporation, such as GmbH or AG) are required to prepare, approve and publish or deposit their annual accounts/annual financial statements.
+For purposes of the specific requirements or relief from certain requirements for preparation, approval and filing/publication in relation to timing and scope of documents forming part of the annual accounts/annual financial statements, pursuant to the provision of the German Commercial Code, a distinction is made between large, medium-sized, small and micro companies on the basis of certain size criteria (i.e., balance sheet total, net turnover and average number of employees during the financial year).
+Based on an EU directive adapting the thresholds of the criteria for determining company size classes in line with inflation (Directive (EU) 2023/2775 of 17 October 2023), an amendment increasing the thresholds for the criteria “balance sheet total” and “net turnover” in German Commercial Code (Handelsgesetzbuch) entered into force on 17 April 2024.
+The following thresholds currently apply:

+≤ 250> 250 [Thresholds should be verified for the relevant accounting period, as they are subject to periodic adjustment.]
 As a general rule, the annual accounts/annual financial statements shall – depending on the size of the Company – comprise of the balance sheet, the profit and loss statement, the notes to the accounts (Anhang) and the management report/annual report (Lagebericht).
-These documents shall constitute a composite whole (“Annual Accounts”) , whereby, depending on the size of the company, certain parts, such as profit and loss statement and/or the management report/annual report (Lagebericht) are exempted.
+These documents shall constitute a composite whole (annual accounts) whereby, depending on the size of the company, certain parts, such as profit and loss statement and/or the management report/annual report (Lagebericht) are exempted.

-The Annual Accounts have to be drawn up within three months for medium-sized and large companies as from the end of the relevant accounting period/accounting year end (“Accounting Period”).
-The Annual Accounts of small companies have to be drawn up within six months as from the end of Accounting Period.
+The annual accounts have to be drawn up within three months for medium-sized and large companies as from the end of the relevant accounting period/accounting year end (“accounting period”).
+The annual accounts of micro and small companies have to be drawn up within six months as from the end of accounting period.

-The Annual Accounts will have to be approved by the competent corporate bodies, e.g. the Shareholders’ Meeting of a GmbH or in general by the Supervisory Board of an AG.
-Deadlines for such approval as set by the specific laws applicable to the relevant entity type must be made.
-For example, the Annual Accounts of a GmbH must be approved by the Shareholders’ Meeting of a within eleven months (for small companies) and within eight months (for medium-sized and large companies) as from the end of the Accounting Period.
-The decision on the appropriation of annual results/distributable profits (e.g. profit distribution or profit carried forward) will be made in the annual Shareholders’ Meeting.
+The annual accounts need to be approved by the competent corporate bodies, e.g. the shareholder meeting of a GmbH or in general by the Supervisory Board of an AG.
+Deadlines for such approval as set by the specific laws applicable to the relevant entity type must be considered.
+Annual accounts must be prepared and approved within the statutory deadlines applicable to the entity type and, where relevant, the company’s size class.
+The decision on the appropriation of annual results/distributable profits (e.g. profit distribution or profit carried forward) will be made in the annual shareholder meeting.

-Annual Accounts of medium-sized and large companies have to be audited by an independent or certified public accountant auditor.
+The annual accounts of medium-sized and large companies have to be audited by an independent or certified public accountant auditor.
 Consolidated accounts and the consolidated annual report have to be audited as well.
-If the Annual Accounts have to be audited, the approval by the Shareholders’ Meeting may not be given prior to the completion of the audit of the Annual Accounts.
+If the annual accounts have to be audited, the approval by the shareholder meeting may not be given prior to the completion of the audit of the annual accounts.

 Please detail any corporate / company secretarial annual compliance requirements?

-The annual corporate compliance requirements as provided for under German law, consist of the preparation, approval and the publication of the annual accounts as described in more detail under section C 7-22 before.
-Failure to meet applicable statutory deadlines can lead to considerable penalties/sentence or even potentially lead to the dissolution of a company or legal action against a company or its Managing Directors under statutory provisions or applicable laws.
+The annual corporate compliance requirements as provided for under German law, con-sist of the preparation, approval and the publication or deposit of the annual accounts as described in more detail under section C 7-21 before.
+Failure to meet applicable statutory deadlines can lead to considerable penalties or legal action against a company or its Managing Directors under statutory provisions or applicable laws.

-Not filing/not publishing the Annual Accounts or filing the Annual Accounts too late can result in a fine/penalty for the company or its Managing directors, Member of the Management Board, in an amount of EUR 2,500 up to EUR 25,000 issued by the Federal Office of Justice (Bundesamt für Justiz).
-The fine/penalty can be avoided if publication of the Annual Accounts is made within six weeks after the receipt of the penalty letter of the Federal Office of Justice requesting the company to submit the Annual Accounts.
-No prolongation of this term is possible.
-If the six weeks term is not meet, the Federal Office of Justice will impose further fines until the publication has been made.
-If the penalty/fine has been imposed against the company, it can claim damage against its Managing Directors.
-The company can be held liable for fault of its Managing directors as well.
-The Federal Office of Justice also has the power to collect fines via compulsory enforce proceedings
+Not filing/not publishing the annual accounts or filing the annual accounts too late can result in a fine/penalty for the company or its Managing Directors, member of the Management Board, in an amount of EUR 2,500 up to EUR 25,000 issued by the Federal Office of Justice (Bundesamt für Justiz).
+The fine/penalty can be avoided if publication of the annual accounts is made within six weeks after the receipt of the penalty letter of the Federal Office of Justice requesting the company to submit the annual accounts.
+No ex-tension of this term is possible.
+If the six weeks term is not met, the Federal Office of Justice will impose further fines until the publication has been made.
+Depending on the circumstances, late filing and resulting penalties may also give rise to internal liability issues for managing directors.
+The company can be held liable for faults of its Managing Directors as well.
+The Federal Office of Justice also has the power to collect fines via compulsory enforcement proceedings.

 Is there a requirement for annual meetings of shareholders, or other stakeholders, to be held?
 If so, what matters need to be considered and approved at the annual shareholder meeting?